midhunpmadhav/data_structures/README.md

 C++ implementation of common data structures problems and algorithms.

-This repository contains following problems
+This repository contains solutions of following problems
 ===========================================
 a.
 Tree:
 1. Print left view of a binary tree